Child care

-This article will cover a wide range of issues pertaining to childcare, including the various cultural considerations of childcare, the policies of various countries, the different types of childcare offered, the effects of childcare on development and health of children, payment of childcare workers, the inequities seen within childcare, as well as the history, business, access, and standards of requirement for childcare.

 Overview

-Child care varies dramatically across cultures.
-While many global communities prefer children aged 7–10 for designated caregiving responsibilities, children no younger than 12 are preferred in the Western world where paid childcare is common.
+Childcare varies dramatically across cultures.
+While many global communities prefer children aged 7–10 for designated caregiving responsibilities, children no younger than 12 are preferred in the Western world, where paid childcare is common.
 For example, very young children in Zaire regularly use machetes safely and skillfully while American middle-class adults do not trust their young children with knives.
 Child development is not just biological or psychological—it is also a cultural process and it is not universal.
-In countries where children are given more responsibility the adults serve as "occasional supervisors" and children take pride in their responsibilities.
+In countries where children are given more responsibility the adults serve as "occasional supervisors", and children take pride in their responsibilities.

-There are also cultural implications when it comes to child care outside of the home.
-An important aspect that many center-based child cares have been trying to implement into their mission statement and everyday routine is being aware of the multiple cultures they will be dealing with.
-This was seen as being important because of the growing numbers of families considering and seeking childcare.
-Programs must understand similarities and differences between cultures/ ethnic groups.
-This must be done to understand the overall diversity of the community.
-Children should be able to have their cultural practices represented as well as be able to learn about other cultures they have not been exposed to.